Reading Time: 5 minutes

 Draft First Part

-Once you have your structure, write down the headings and start to fill these in with the information you have gathered so far.
-By now you should be able to draft the terms of reference, procedure and findings, and start to work out what will go in the report’s appendix.
+Once you have your structure, write down the headings and start filling these in with the information you have gathered so far.
+By now, you should be able to draft the terms of reference, procedure and findings and start working out what will go in the report’s appendix.

 Findings

-The findings are the result of your reading, observations, interviews and investigation.
-They form the basis of your report.
-Depending on the type of report you are writing, you may also wish to include photos, tables or graphs to make your report more readable and/or easier to follow.
+The findings result from your reading, observations, interviews, and investigation and form the basis of your report.
+Depending on the type of report you are writing, you may also wish to include photos, tables, or graphs to make it more readable and/or easier to follow.

 Appendices

-As you are writing your draft decide what information will go in the appendix.
-These are used for information that is too long to include in the body of the report, or supplements or complements the information in the report.
+As you write your draft, decide what information will go in the appendix.
+These are used for information that is too long to include in the body of the report or supplements or complements the information in the report.

 Analyse

-Your conclusion may describe how the information you collected explains why the situation occurred, what this means for the organisation, and what will happen if the situation continues (or doesn’t continue).
-Don’t include any new information in the conclusion.
+Your conclusion may describe how the information you collected explains why the situation occurred, what this means for the organisation, and what will happen if it continues (or doesn’t continue).
+However, refrain from including any new information in the conclusion.

 Recommendations

-Recommendations are what you think the solution to the problem is and/or what you think should happen next.
+Recommendations are what you think the solution to the problem is and what you think should happen next.
 To help you decide what to recommend:

-• Think about what you want the person who asked for the report should to do or not do; what actions should they carry out?
+• Think about what you want the person who asked for the report to do or not do; what actions should they take

-• Check that your recommendations are practical and are based logically on your conclusions.
+• Check that your recommendations are practical and logically based on your conclusions

 Executive Summary

-Some reports require an executive summary and/or a list of contents.
-Even though these two sections come near the beginning of the report you won’t be able to do them until you have finished it, and have your structure and recommendations finalised.
+Some reports require an executive summary and a list of contents.
+Even though these two sections come near the beginning of the report, you won’t be able to complete them until you have finished it and finalised your structure and recommendations.

 An executive summary is usually about 100 words long.
-It tells the readers what the report is about, and summarise the recommendations.
+It tells the readers what the report is about and summarises the recommendations.

 Reference List